-In continuous high-speed, continuous lowspeed, and Qc (quiet continuous) release modes (CD 83), the camera records all exposures in a single burst.
-If On (series) is selected, the camera will continue to record multiple exposures while the shutter-release button is pressed; if On (single photo) is selected, multiple exposure shooting will end after the first photograph.
-In self-timer mode, the camera will automatically record the number of exposures selected in Step 3 on page 161, regardless of the option selected for Custom Setting c3 (Self-timer) > Number of shots (\square 227); the interval between shots is however controlled by Custom Setting c3 (Self-timer) > Interval between shots.
+In continuous high-speed and continuous low-speed release modes ( $\square$ 83), the camera records all exposures in a single burst.
+If On

+(series) is selected, the camera will continue to record multiple exposures while the shutter-release button is pressed; if On (single photo) is selected, multiple exposure shooting will end after the first photograph.
+In self-timer mode, the camera will automatically record the number of exposures selected in Step 3 on page 161, regardless of the option selected for Custom Setting c3 (Self-timer) > Number of shots ( $\square$ 227); the interval between shots is however controlled by Custom Setting c3 (Self-timer) > Interval between shots.
 In other release modes, one photograph will be taken each time the shutter-release button is pressed; continue shooting until all exposures have been recorded (for information on interrupting a multiple exposure before all photographs are recorded, see page 163).